 To enable logging on OS X, use the following commands:

 $ sudo defaults write /Library/Preferences/com.apple.apsd APSWriteLogs -bool TRUE

 $ sudo defaults write /Library/Preferences/com.apple.apsd APSLogLevel -int 7

 Issues with Sending Push Notifications

 If your app is not receiving push notifications, and everything looks correct on the device or computer, here are some things to check on the server side.

 Problems Connecting to the Push Service

 One possibility is that your server is unable to connect to the push service.
 This can mean that you don't have the certificate chain needed for TLS/SSL to validate the connection to the service.
-In addition to the SSL identity (certificate and associated private key) created by the iOS Provisioning Portal or the Mac Developer Certificate Utility, you should also install the Entrust CA (2048) root certificate on your provider.
+In addition to the SSL identity (certificate and associated private key) created by Member Center, you should also install the Entrust CA (2048) root certificate on your provider.
 This allows TLS/SSL to verify the full APNs server cert chain.
 If you need to get this root certificate, you can download it from Entrust's site.
 Also verify that these identities are installed in the correct location for your provider and that your provider has permission to read them.

 You can test the TLS/SSL handshake using the OpenSSL

 $ openssl s_client -connect gateway.sandbox.push.apple.com:2195 -cert YourSSLCertAndPrivateKey.pem -debug -showcerts -CAfile server-ca-cert.pem